Sigma-Erebus/JenkinsLib/README.md

 * ```createAppManifest(appID, depotID, contentRoot, description = "", isPreview = false, localContentPath = "", branch = "", outputDir= "output")``` - Creates app manifest
 * ```tryDeploy(appManifest)``` - Tries to deploy to Steam using SteamGuard
 * ```deploy(appManifest, steamGuard = null)``` - Deploy to Steam (***Prefer using tryDeploy when trying to deploy to Steam!***)

+### Included Python Scripts
+Useful python scripts to be used with the python.groovy functions

+**Scripts:**
+* ```GoogleDriveUpload.py AUTHFILE SOURCEFILE FILENAME GDPARENTID``` - Upload file to google drive through resumable upload (supports large files).
+Authfile = Service account authorization, Sourcefile = File to be uploaded, Filename = name when uploaded to google drive, GDParentID = google drive ID to upload to (supports shared drives)
+* ```MatchBuildID.py PROJECTDIR ENGINEDIR``` - Script to forcefully match BuildIDs of Engine and plugins. (***Only use if major engine version between plugins and engine is the same but BuildIDs for binaries don't match!***)